Agladrillia callothyra

 It is the type species of the genus Agladrillia.

 Description

 The height of the shell attains 19.5 mm, its diameter 7.1 mm.

+(Original description) The shell is small and moderately slender, with a nucleus consisting of about two whorls.
+The aperture aligns with the genus description.
+The sculpture features narrow axial ribs, between which lie broad spiral bands separated by narrow grooves.
+The anal fasciole has a swelling adjacent to the suture, which is crudely undulated by obscure prolongations of the axial ribs.

 Distribution

 This extinct marine species was found in Pliocene strata on Jamaica.